Proofs of the non-existence of special generic maps on the $3$-dimensional complex projective space: Proofs of our Main Theorems.

 Remember arguments on the square ${e_s}^{\ast} \cup {e_s}^{\ast}$ in the proof of Theorem \ref{thm:5}.
 We can argue similarly to know that the square ${e_{s,2,j}}^{\ast} \cup {e_{s,2,j}}^{\ast}$ is the zero element of $H^4(M;\mathbb{Z}/2\mathbb{Z})$.
 More precisely, if we consider homology classes where the coefficient ring is $\mathbb{Z}$, then we have a $4$th integral cohomology class or element of $H^4(M;\mathbb{Z})$ which is divisible by $2$.

 According to fundamental propositions in section 3 such as Lemma 3.7 in \cite{saeki}, the tangent bundle of $C$ and the trivial linear bundle whose fiber is diffeomorphic to $\mathbb{R}$ is trivial for any connected component $C$ of the singular set $S(f)$.
-The tangent bundle of $C$ is spin by a fundamental agrument. $M$ is assumed to be spin.
-We can see that the $2$-dimensional linear bundle in Proposition \ref{prop:2} (\ref{prop:2.4}) is also spin by a fundamental argument.
+The tangent bundle of $C$ is spin by a fundamental argument. $M$ is assumed to be spin.
+We can see that the linear bundle whose fiber is the $2$-dimensional unit disk $D^2$ in Proposition \ref{prop:2} (\ref{prop:2.4}) is also spin by a fundamental argument.
 About self-intersections here, we can argue as in the previous case and the square ${e_{S^{2,j}}}^{\ast} \cup {e_{S^{2,j}}}^{\ast}$ is also the zero element.
 If we consider the case where the coefficient ring is $\mathbb{Z}$, we have a similar result.

 This completes the proof.

 \end{proof} We easily have Theorem \ref{thm:4} as a corollary to Theorem \ref{thm:8}.

 We present meaningful related examples.